The Best Photography Print Mediums

 Loose paper prints are the most inexpensive way to obtain a nature photograph, but must be handled with extreme care.
 They require mounting or framing at an additional expense before they can be hung on your wall.

-Keep in mind that custom framing can be expensive, sometimes costing more than the print itself.
+Keep in mind that custom framing can also be expensive, sometimes costing more than the print itself.
 Glass is often used to protect the print, but will often introduce some amount of glare on the photograph in bright rooms.
-Anti-glare glass is a good option if it is available.
+Asking for anti-glare glass is a good idea if it is available from your framer.

-Another option is to have the paper print professionally laminated on the surface to protect it.
-The print can then be framed without glass to eliminate glare.
+Another option is to have the paper print professionally mounted and laminated on the surface to protect it, so the print can be installed without glass to eliminate glare.

-Loose paper prints are generally the most cost effective way to obtain some nice wall art, if you are willing to spend some extra money to have it mounted.
+Loose paper prints are generally the most cost effective way to obtain some nice wall art, as long as you are willing to spend some extra money to have it mounted or framed.

 Canvas Prints